 He is a two time Prize Winner of the Guitar Foundation of America International Concert Artist Competition (the most highly-sought annual guitar award), First Prize winner of the Adelaide International Guitar Competition, was the first classical guitarist to receive the Australian National Fine Music ‘Young Performer of the Year’ Award, and the only classical guitarist to win the Sydney Eisteddfod Instrumental Scholarship.
 He completed postgraduate studies at the Royal Academy of Music under Michael Lewin where he graduated with a Regency Award for notable achievement, the Academy’s David Russell Guitar Prize, and Recital Diploma.
 He gained his BMus degree with first-class honours at the Australian National University in 2012 under Timothy Kain.

-Andrey has been generously supported by the ABRSM, Julian Bream Trust, Hattori Foundation, Australian Music Foundation, Countess of Munster Musical Trust, Tait Memorial Trust, South Australian Government through the Carclew Board, and the Hattori Foundation.
-He has been selected by the Tillett Trust, Countess of Munster Musical Trust and International Guitar Foundation for their ongoing ‘Young Artist’ schemes and became a City Music Foundation Artist in 2015.
+Andrey has been generously supported by the ABRSM, Julian Bream Trust, Hattori Foundation, Imogen Cooper Music Trust, Australian Music Foundation, Countess of Munster Musical Trust, Tait Memorial Trust, and the South Australian Government through the Carclew Board.
+He has been selected by the Tillett Trust, Countess of Munster Musical Trust and International Guitar Foundation for their ‘Young Artist’ schemes and became a City Music Foundation Artist in 2015.